cescgina/BRCA_IEO/project-brca.md

 To evaluate the model we will plot the distribution of p values and the qqplot:
 <img src="figure/diagnostic2-1.png" title="Figure S15: Diagnostics plots for DE analysis for the model with paired design: distribution of p-values and qqplot." alt="Figure S15: Diagnostics plots for DE analysis for the model with paired design: distribution of p-values and qqplot." width="600px" style="display: block; margin: auto;" /><p class="caption">Figure S15: Diagnostics plots for DE analysis for the model with paired design: distribution of p-values and qqplot.</p>
 As we can see, the diagnostics plots yield basically the same results, an approximately uniform pvaules distribtuion (apart from the DE genes) and a linear qqt plot with slope much higher than one.
+In a related note, the first model yields 9563 DE genes, while the second yields 10207 DE genes.
+Therefore, the introduction of the patient barcode increases the statistical power of our model.

 Next, we create a volcano plot with the results of the DE analysis